 provide programs representative of fundamental and current professional interests and concerns; and,

-aid in the development of the whole member’s professional role and responsibility for the health care of all people. (rationale: NSNA compliance and grammar)
+aid in the development of the whole person and his/her responsibility for the health care of people in all walks of life. (rationale: NSNA compliance and grammar)

-The functions of NJNS shall include: (rationale: NSNA compliance, better flow)
+The functions of NJNS shall include the following: (rationale: NSNA compliance, better flow)

-A. directing input into standards of nursing education and influence the educational process; (rationale: NSNA compliance and grammar)
+A. to have direct input into standards of nursing education and to influence the educational process; (rationale: NSNA compliance and grammar)

-B. influencing health care, nursing education, and practice through legislative activities as appropriate; (rationale: NSNA compliance, we educate, grammar)
+B. to influence health care, nursing education, and practice through political education as appropriate; (rationale: NSNA compliance, we educate, grammar)

-C. promoting and encouraging participation in community affairs and activities toward improved health care and resolution of related social issues; (rationale: NSNA compliance and grammar)
+C. to promote and encouraging participation in community affairs and resolution of related social issues; (rationale: NSNA compliance and grammar)

-D. representing nursing students to health care consumers, institutions, and other organizations; (rationale: NSNA compliance and grammar)
+D. to represent nursing students to the consumer, institutions, and other organizations; (rationale: NSNA compliance and grammar)

-E. promoting and encouraging students’ participation in interdisciplinary activities; (rationale: NSNA compliance and grammar)
+E. to promote and encourage students’ participation in interdisciplinary activities; (rationale: NSNA compliance and grammar)

-F. promoting and encouraging recruitment efforts and student activities; G. providing educational opportunities, regardless of a person’s race, color, creed, sex, gender, lifestyle, national origin, age, or economic status; and, (rationale: NSNA compliance and grammar)
+F. to promote and encouraging recruitment efforts, participation in student activities, and educational opportunities, regardless of a person’s race, color, creed, sex, gender, lifestyle, national origin, age, or economic status; and, (rationale: NSNA compliance and grammar)

-H. promoting and encouraging collaborative relationships with the American Nurses Association (ANA), the National League for Nursing (NLN), the International Council of Nurses (ICN), and related health organizations. (rationale: NSNA compliance and grammar)
+H. to promote and encouraging collaborative relationships with the New Jersey State Nurses Association (NJSNS), the New Jersey League for Nursing (NLN), , and related health organizations. (rationale: NSNA compliance and grammar)

-Article IV
+Article III

-Membership
+Members

 (rationale: NSNA compliance and consistency)